faaaaabi/fablab-access-app/readme.md

 - to be continued

 ## LICENSE
-MIT License - see license file
+GNU GPLv3 license - see license file